YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

   endtime=""

-  title="[While You Were Sleeping] Official Teaser (Eng Sub)" caption="「While You Were Sleeping」 (2017) trailer" inlanguage="ko"
+  title="[While You Were Sleeping] Official Teaser (Eng Sub)" caption="《While You Were Sleeping》 (2017) trailer" inlanguage="ko"

   datecreated=""